 The research lines covered by this group comprise molecular characterisation of nutrient uptake and regulatory aspects of root growth and root physiology.
-The rhizosphere research team lead by Prof. Dr. Günter Neumann has an outstanding reputation in the characterisation of root secretions and adaptive root-induced modifications of the root-soil interface (rhizosphere) as key factors for plant nutrient acquisition, with emphasis on phosphate and micronutrients.
-Competence in bio-effector research is reflected by a longlasting 20-years history of industrial research co-operations, with focus on the fate and function of bio-effectors to reduce fertilizer input.
+The rhizosphere research team lead by Prof. Dr. Günter Neumann has an outstanding reputation in the characterisation of root secretions and adaptive root-induced modifications of the root-soil interface (rhizosphere) as key factors for plant nutrient acquisition, with micronutrients. emphasis phosphate and on Competence in bio-effector research is reflected by a longlasting 20-years history of industrial research co-operations, with focus on the fate and function of bio-effectors to reduce fertilizer input.